Murrumbidgee Inter-Valley Trade Explained

 On 1 February 2021, the IVT opened, with a maximum of 16.3 GL of water to be transferred from the Murrumbidgee to the Murray.
 Transferring water through the IVT is highly sought after, with over 69GL in the queue as of 2 February 2021, making it a very competitive space.
 The IVT is forecast to open once more before the end of February

-As anticipated, the Murrumbidgee IVT opened for the third time this season on Monday 15 February 2021, with a balance of 80.5GL, meaning that a total of 19.5GL was able to be transferred from the Murrumbidgee to the Murray.
+As anticipated, the Murrumbidgee IVT opened for the fourth time this season on Monday 15 February 2021, with a balance of 80.5GL, meaning that a total of 19.5GL was able to be transferred from the Murrumbidgee to the Murray.
 This balance was filled almost instantly and there was an additional 33GL in the queue.

 - ‘Grandfather’ Tags